 This statement is in response to the Modern Slavery Act and has been written to ensure Rethink Group comply with the Modern Slavery Act 2015 (the Act).
 We pride ourselves on our reputation and our integrity and will endeavour to take all necessary actions to ensure that there is no slavery or human trafficking within our business or supply chains.

 This statement has been approved by the organisation’s board of directors and is made pursuant to Section 54 of the Act and constitutes Rethink Group’s slavery and human trafficking statement for the financial year 1January 2021 – 31 December 2021.

-As a Group we employ individuals globally and act as specialist recruitment and managed service providers across the globe in the following disciplines; IT, Digital, Healthcare, Engineering and Manufacturing.
+As a Group, we employ over 250 individuals globally and act as specialist recruitment and managed service providers across the globe in the following disciplines; IT, Digital, Healthcare, Engineering and Logistics.
 We currently have offices in the following countries:

 We ensure the identity and eligibility of the right to work in the UK of all our own employees and of each candidate that we place, before they begin an engagement or commence work with us and ensure that this information is held on file for appropriate time periods.

 Our company will aim to raise awareness and understanding of the Modern Slavery Act with all of its employees.
 This is delivered through mandatory training as part of our Company Induction and all employees are required to undergo refresher training on an annual basis.
 The training covers the principles of the Modern Slavery Act 2015 and what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation.